Jetbuilt/jetbuilt-api-docs/source/includes/vendors/_products.md

 > Status: 200 OK

-This endpoint retrieves all of your products.
+This endpoint retrieves all of your products (active and discontinued).

 ### HTTP Request